vandenbroucke/GeoguessVR/README.md

 - Install Oculus Integration through the asset store.

 Guide:
-- All of our self written code assets can be found in the root folder /Assets
+- All of our self written code assets can be found in the root folder /Assets with GeoguessVRGame.cs as the core of the project.
 - Our scene environment can be found in /OVR/Scenes/GeoguessVR.unity
 - Double clicking this scene will cause it to load.
 - Pressing play on unity will cause our scene to run and the game to start.